Free Resource

 Manual GDPR opt-outs must be repeated every 3–6 months as brokers re-acquire data from public sources.
 The Eraser covers the broker and people-search platforms that hold your records — with full documentation of each removal, a 90-day re-scrub guarantee, and a final confirmation report for your records.

-Disclaimer: Opt-out links were verified in April 2026.
+Disclaimer: Opt-out links were verified on 21 June 2026.
 Brokers update their privacy portals periodically — if a link is broken, search “[broker name] GDPR erasure request” or navigate to their main privacy policy page.
 This directory does not constitute legal advice.
 For enforcement, contact your national data protection authority.
 The DGA intermediaries listed in Section 3 are not data brokers and are subject to different rights and obligations than those in Sections 1 and 2.